 As technologies have made remote and hybrid work possible over the past two decades, we’ve seen businesses experiment with using this flexibility to their operational advantage — some very successfully.
 The pandemic experience forced adoption of hybrid and remote work onto most workers which, in my opinion, has made hybrid work an expectation rather than a luxury.
 This expectation has been accelerated by the pandemic and will continue to evolve, but the one bet I’m willing to make is we’re not going back.
 Organizations who are willing to recognize this as an opportunity, to embrace and support this change, will be rewarded by higher productivity and performance.

-We don’t know what the next business disruption will be, we do know that, sooner or later, we’ll face another one.
+While we don’t know what the next business disruption will be, we do know that we’ll face another one sooner or later.
 Let’s be ready.